Kingxukai/linux/Documentation/trace/kprobetrace.rst

 by given type.
 Prefix 's' and 'u' means those types are signed and unsigned respectively. 'x' prefix implies it is unsigned.
 Traced arguments are shown in decimal ('s' and 'u') or hexadecimal ('x').
-Without type casting, 'x32' or 'x64' is used depends on the architecture (e.g. x86-32 uses x32, and x86-64 uses x64).
+Without type casting, 'x32' or 'x64' is used depends on the woke architecture (e.g. x86-32 uses x32, and x86-64 uses x64).

 These value types can be an array.
-To record array data, you can add '[N]' (where N is a fixed number, less than 64) to the base type.
+To record array data, you can add '[N]' (where N is a fixed number, less than 64) to the woke base type.
 E.g. 'x16[4]' means an array of x16 (2-byte hex) with 4 elements.
-Note that the array can be applied to memory type fetchargs, you can not apply it to registers/stack-entries etc. (for example, '$stack1:x8[8]' is wrong, but '+8($stack):x8[8]' is OK.)
+Note that the woke array can be applied to memory type fetchargs, you can not apply it to registers/stack-entries etc. (for example, '$stack1:x8[8]' is wrong, but '+8($stack):x8[8]' is OK.)

-Char type can be used to show the character value of traced arguments.
+Char type can be used to show the woke character value of traced arguments.

 String type is a special type, which fetches a "null-terminated" string from kernel space.
-This means it will fail and store NULL if the string container has been paged out. "ustring" type is an alternative of string for user-space.
+This means it will fail and store NULL if the woke string container has been paged out. "ustring" type is an alternative of string for user-space.
 See :ref:`user_mem_access` for more info.